Dietary cholesterol has a weak effect on blood cholesterol

-Dietary cholesterol only slightly raises blood cholesterol.
+The evidence shows that dietary cholesterol only slightly raises blood cholesterol.
 Most of the cholesterol in your blood is made by your liver, not eaten.
-When you take in more cholesterol from food, your liver compensates by making less, so your blood level stays relatively steady.
+Not only that, when you take in more cholesterol from food, your liver compensates by making less, so there is a natural branch.

-This is why the Mar 2026 AHA dietary guidelines state that “dietary cholesterol is no longer a primary target for CVD risk reduction for most people.”
+Medical societies are starting to incorporate this into their official guidance.
+For example, the 2026 American Heart Association dietary guidelines state that “dietary cholesterol is no longer a primary target for CVD risk reduction for most people” and stopped recommending an upper bound on eggs.

 How much does dietary cholesterol change LDL?

-Not much.
-A meta-regression of controlled feeding studies (Vincent et al., American Journal of Clinical Nutrition, 2019) pooled the trials that fed people known amounts of cholesterol and measured the change in their blood lipids.
-Adding dietary cholesterol does raise LDL, but the effect is modest, and it raises HDL at the same time.
+Dietary cholesterol has a weak effect on LDL cholesterol (the “bad cholesterol” in your blood).
+A meta-regression of controlled feeding studies pooled many trials that fed people known amounts of cholesterol and measured the change in their blood lipids.
+Adding dietary cholesterol does raise LDL, but the effect is modest, and it raises HDL (“good cholesterol”) at the same time.

 Across controlled feeding studies, more dietary cholesterol nudges LDL up, and HDL up alongside it.
 The effect is small relative to saturated fat.
 Source: Vincent et al., Am J Clin Nutr 2019.